juherask/open-rc-buggy-simulator/README.md

 * uinput
 * Arduino IDE

-However, pull requests to make it work on Windows are welcome.
+However, the game is entirely playable on Windows / OSX if Blender 2.71 is installed.
+Pull requests to make RC TX/RX to work on Windows are welcome.
 What would be required is to hack a Arduino joystick driver to work with the soon-to-be included Arduino RX-PC bridge.

 The Blender3d has a built-in game engine BGE, which in turn uses the Bullet physics engine.
 The RC buggy in this simulator is built using 6-degrees-of-freedom (6dof) rigid body joints and gravity, friction, collisions etc. are provided by the Bullet physics engine.